The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 On our last hike to Mt Batur, one monkey stole our entire snack bag, and by the time we got it back he had looted the Pocari Sweat and drank it in front of us.
 Nakal monyet.

-β’ How Hard Is It?
+β’ How Hard Is The Hike?

 Anyone can do the trek, but I wouldnβt take that to mean itβs a complete joke either.
 The climb up is a decent calf killer, and the walk down is a bit of an ankle buster.